How it works

 It helps explain why the same person does not feel the same every day.

-Keeps things separate
+Keeps baseline and state separate

 It helps distinguish the steadier pattern from what is happening right now.